-The German Mittelstand in the Light of University-Industry Relations: Trends, Challenges and Chances
+The German Mittelstand in the Context of University-Industry Relations: Trends, Challenges and Opportunities

 Main Problem and Aims of the Project